 — BriarLord, thank You for every good thing that’s happened.
 I know I didn’t get here alone.
 Keep me humble, grateful, and aware of how You’ve provided.
 Let success make me kinder, not prouder.
 Amen.

-Deuteronomy 8:18 says it’s God who gives us the ability to produce success.
-This prayer is about staying small in your own eyes, even as God expands your influence.
-It’s a moment to breathe, say thank you, and keep your heart from becoming proud.
-Gratitude keeps success from becoming a god.
+Deuteronomy 8:18 states that it is God who gives us the ability to achieve success.
+This prayer emphasizes the importance of remaining humble, even as God increases your influence.
+It’s a moment to pause, express gratitude, and guard your heart against pride.
+Gratitude helps prevent success from becoming an idol.

 God, I’m not sure what I’m aiming for anymore.
 Everyone defines success differently, and I’m getting lost in the noise.
 Show me what matters to You.
 Help me chase things that last.
 Amen.

 Mark 8:36 asks, “What good is it to gain the whole world and forfeit your soul?”
-If success isn’t rooted in God’s definition, it’ll leave you empty.
-This prayer is for when you’re wrestling with your values, your goals, or your next move.
-It invites God to speak clarity and call you back to what’s eternal.
+If success is not grounded in God’s definition, it will ultimately leave you feeling empty.
+This prayer is intended for those moments when you find yourself struggling with your values, goals, or next steps.
+It invites God to bring clarity and remind you of what truly matters.

 Lord, I’ve done all I can.
 I’ve worked, planned, prayed, and now I release it to You.
 Help me rest in knowing that the results are in Your hands.
 Let Your will be done.
 Amen.

-Proverbs 16:3 says, “Commit to the Lord whatever you do, and He will establish your plans.”
-Surrender is the last step in every success story that honors God.
-This prayer is about letting go, not of effort, but of control.
-You do what you can, and then you trust Him with the rest.
-That’s the kind of success that brings peace, not pressure.
+Proverbs 16:3 states, “Commit to the Lord whatever you do, and He will establish your plans.”
+Surrender is the final step in every success story that honors God.
+This prayer focuses on letting go, not of effort, but of control.
+You do what you can and then trust Him with the rest.
+This is the kind of success that brings peace rather than pressure.

 Success in God’s eyes is faithfulness over fame.
 These prayers are about checking your heart more than just chasing your goals.
 God cares far more about who you are becoming than what you are achieving.
 Keep doing the next right thing even when it’s hard and unclear.
 God is not only with you in the end, He’s with you in the entire process.
 And He’s with you every step of the way.